davidandradeduarte/azure-sdk-for-go-azurite-insert-batch-bug/README.md

-# Reproducing a bug in Azure Go's SDK with Azurite when inserting in batch mode to a non-existing table
+# Reproducing a bug in Azurite when inserting in batch mode into a non-existing table

 [Github issue link](https://github.com/Azure/Azurite/issues/814)